 But with small people in tow, this can feel all too complicated - what with swim suits, swimming nappies, sunblock, towels, goggles and inflatable vests.

-Perhaps the world is split between those who meticulously plan for whole days out immersing their kids in lidos, parks and indoor swimming pools and those who will seize any slight water-related opportunity like a fountain or a paddling pool and get stuck in, regardless of the bathing suit to-person-ratio.
+Perhaps the world is split between those who meticulously plan for whole days out immersing their kids in London’s paddling pools, lidos, parks and indoor swimming pools and those who will seize any slight water-related opportunity like a fountain or a large puddle and get stuck in, regardless of the bathing suit to-person-ratio.

 My kids and I are definitely of the latter persuasion; there’s a time for well-planned-out swimming excursions and there’s a time for impromptu messing about in a thin wet stream, stripped down to a pair of pants and a very tolerant attitude to wetness.

-Luckily, London offers a very fine selection of options for such liquid larks, and here are a few:
+Luckily, London offers a very fine selection of options for water play, and here are a few: